NC Teach Math (6-9 and 9-12)

 NC TEACH classes are online and one Saturday per month.
 The affordable program is part-time and consists of 6 education classes or 18 credits completed in 3 semesters that can be started in either Spring or Summer.

-In order to be eligible to teach Mathematics on a Lateral Entry license and be eligible for NC TEACH, you will need
+In order to be eligible to teach Mathematics on a Residency License and be eligible for NC TEACH, you will need:

 - At least 24 hours in Mathematics or Statistics (see bottom of page for a note regarding non-relevant courses)

 - One of the following to meet the initial eligibility “content” criteria:

 - A “relevant” degree in subject area, or

 - Passing Praxis II scores on the appropriate exams

 NOTE: These are requirements for initial eligibility and to quality for a Residency License.
 In order to obtain full licensure, candidates must have 24 hours in addition to the Praxis II before applying for licensure.